Entry and Exit

 In the event of overstaying, you must report to the local immigration authorities, before the Singapore Embassy in Jakarta, or the Singapore Consulates-General in Batam or Medan, can assist you with a temporary travel document to facilitate your return to Singapore.

-Members of the public should take note that a temporary ban on the entry and transit by all foreign nationals is currently in force in Indonesia.
+Members of the public should take note that Indonesia has implemented a temporary ban on the entry of and transit by foreign nationals.

 The entry ban will not apply to: